 Shishmaref, Alaska, is a village of 600 mainly Inupiat residents.
 It sits in the Chukchi Sea on a narrow barrier island that, at points, measures barely a quarter-mile wide.
 For hundreds of years, Shishmaref has been losing land from natural erosion, but with climate change, that natural trend is getting a lot worse.
 Normally, an icepack develops around the island in the fall months.
 This ice has always acted as a buffer against severe storm surges, forcing waves to break miles off shore instead of against the village.
 But as warming temperatures have caused the ice to disappear, so too has this natural defense.
 Combined with thawing permafrost—the softening of the very land the village is built on—this has resulted in a loss of three to five feet of shoreline per year, with severe individual storms washing away as many as 50 feet of land.

-In August 2016, while we were they conducting interviews, the community voted to relocate in full from its current site onto the Alaskan mainland seven miles away.
+voted to relocate in full from its current site onto the Alaskan mainland seven miles away.

-Shishmaref does not have the $179 million required to make that move, and so it sits in an uneasy limbo.
+179 million required to make that move, and so it sits in an uneasy limbo.
 With no financial support to relocate, the next big storm may well force residents’ displacement without a plan B for where to migrate.

 Tiffany Magby, the acting City Clerk, walked us through what will happen if a major storm hits Shishmaref before they can relocate during her interview.